connorkrupp/SimpleList/README.md

 This whole project is to implement loads of technologies (listed below).
 I just needed something simple that would allow me to practice all these features.
 I just don't want the app to be the center of attention, I want the implementation to fill that role.

 ### What is the goal?
-I want to use as many components and features of Xcode, Swift, and debugging tools as I can to get as much practice as I can.
+I want to use as many components and features of Xcode, Swift, and debugging tools as I can to practice creating a full featured app.
 Specifically, I want to practice best practices for iOS development.
 I don't want to cut any corners on this one.

 ### What technologies will you implement?
 I plan to (eventually) support: